Friedmann-like universes with torsion

-When $n<-1$, the second term inside the square brackets depletes with time and the above asymptotically approaches solution (\ref{tMilne2}) at late times (i.e.~as $t\rightarrow\infty$).
+This solution, which (approximately) also holds for torsion-dominated Friedmann-like universes with matter, can lead to exponential expansion as well (depending on the values of the parameters $\phi_0$, $A$ and $n$).
+In fact, when $n<-1$, the second term inside the square brackets depletes with time and the above asymptotically approaches the de Sitter-like solution of (\ref{tMilne2}) at late times (i.e.~when $t\gg t_0$).

-As expected, the evolution of the torsion scalar depends on the specifics of the host environment.
-Consider, for example, a vacuum spacetime with zero cosmological constant, but this time allow for hyperbolic spatial geometry.\footnote{Vacuum torsional spacetimes with no cosmological constant and spherical spatial geometry do not exist.
-Indeed, in such an environment Eq.~(\ref{Fried1}) recasts into $(\dot{a}/a+2\phi)^2=-1/a^2$, which is impossible.} Setting $\rho=0=p=\Lambda$ and $K=-1$, factorises Eq.~(\ref{Fried1}) as $(\dot{a}/a+2\phi+1/a) (\dot{a}/a+2\phi-1/a)=0$, giving
+Let us now consider a vacuum spacetime with zero cosmological constant, but this time allow for hyperbolic spatial geometry.\footnote{Vacuum torsional spacetimes with no cosmological constant and spherical spatial geometry do not exist in our scheme.
+Indeed, in such an environment Eq.~(\ref{Fried1}) recasts into $(\dot{a}/a+2\phi)^2=-1/a^2$, which is impossible.} When $\rho=0=p=\Lambda$, $K=-1$ and $\phi\neq0$, we obtain what one might call the torsion analogue of the classical Milne universe.
+Then, Eq.~(\ref{Fried1}) factorises as $(\dot{a}/a+2\phi+1/a) (\dot{a}/a+2\phi-1/a)=0$, giving